-All forms of ocean energy are still at an early stage of commercialisation.
-Wave energy remains more costly than the other ocean energy technologies.
+All forms of energy from the ocean are still at an early stage of commercialisation.
+Wave energy remains more costly than the other ocean technologies.
 Tidal range (see explanation below) has been deployed in locations globally where there is a strong tidal resource (for example La Rance in France, Sihwa in South Korea), while tidal stream (see below) has been demonstrated at pilot scale.

 How does it work?